The Quantum Mechanical Problem of a Particle on a Ring with Delta Well: Introduction

 \section{Introduction}

-There is only roughly a dozen of quantum mechanical (QM) systems with an analytical solution.\cite{enwiki:1121884573} QM problems with analytical solutions are not only of great of didactical use for showin how these problems can be solved but often serve also as physical toy model systems for otherwise unsovable problems which however share the principal characteristics.
+There is only roughly a dozen of quantum mechanical (QM) systems with an analytical solution.\cite{enwiki:1121884573} QM problems with analytical solutions are not only of great didactical use to demonstrate how such problems can be solved but o ften serve also as physical toy model systems for otherwise unsovable problems which however share the principal characteristics.

-One example herefore is the particle in the Dirac delta potential\cite{wiki_dirac} which not ony serves with its bound state as an one-dimensional analog of the hydrogen atom but can also be interpreted as the simplest model for electron scattering when one regards the unbound states and allows for simple calculation of reflection and transmissoin rates on step- and related potentials, which is for example of relevance for the theory of scanning tunnel microscopy.
+One example is the particle in the Dirac delta potential\cite{wiki_dirac} which not ony serves with its bound state as an one-dimensional analog of the hydrogen atom but can also be interpreted as the simplest model for electron scattering when one regards the unbound states and allows for simple calculation of reflection and transmissoin rates on step- and related potentials, which is for example of relevance for the theory of scanning tunnel microscopy.

 In the context of our research on symmetry breaking in rotationally invariant systems\cite{Antiaro} we came across the analogous problem where the particle is but confined to an atomic scale ring.
-As it turned out that this QM model system has not yet been described in the literature (to the best of our knowledge) we report on our results in the following.
+As it turned out that the solution of this QM model system has not yet been described in detail the literature (implicitly this system is contained in a work on a closely related Berry-phase model\cite{Berry}), we report on our results in the following.